 Interval: Select the time interval in seconds, minutes, hours from the drop-down field.
 E.g., 5 minutes, specified in the image.
 Scheduler has the provision to select the interval for a day or a week as well.

-Upon execution, Scheduler triggers the first event and sends the notification at defined intervals.
+Upon execution, Scheduler triggers the first event promptly and sends the recurring notifications at defined intervals.

-Being precise as per the inputs specified in the above image, the Scheduler trigger will send the notification on 13th May 2020 at 1 PM.
-Then, it will start sending the successive notifications at an interval of 5 minutes, i.e., at 1:05 PM, 1:10 PM, and so on for the day.
+Being precise as per the inputs specified in the above image, the Scheduler trigger will send the notification on 15th July 2021 at 1:45 PM.
+Then, it will start sending the successive notifications at an interval of 15 seconds, i.e., at 1:45:15 PM, 1:45:30 PM, and so on for the day.
+You can set the time interval from seconds to a year.